COURSE CERTIFICATE REQUIREMENTS

 The requirements for receiving a Norwegian course certificate are as follows:

-A valid license for the study period
+• A valid course license for the study period

-No outstanding (unpaid) invoices
+• No outstanding (unpaid) invoices

-The certificate will be uploaded to your account and sent via email as a PDF.
+Your course certificate will be uploaded to your account and sent via email as a PDF.
 We do not send hard copies.

 DURATION OF AN HOUR